 ANALYSIS-Boeing 737 MAX freeze divides suppliers into haves and have-nots

-A Boeing spokesman declined to comment on discussions with suppliers.
-He referred to a Monday statement that Boeing will work to "sustain the gains in production system and supply chain quality and health made over the last many months."
+Boeing declined comment on discussions with suppliers.
 The fallout depends on how long Boeing's freeze lasts, and how much if any compensation Boeing pays to prop up some of the roughly 680 suppliers that feed its best-selling program.

 Payments may not come quickly.
 Planemakers rarely signal any intention to help the supply chain in advance, otherwise hundreds of healthy firms would demand compensation immediately, the supply chain source said.
 Instead, Boeing will assess impacts and may quietly help some companies bridge the gap until production resumes, he said.

-Boeing will be caught in two conflicting pressures: the need to conserve cash, and maintaining its ability to ratchet production upwards once the MAX starts flying again - a goal behind Boeing's decision not to lay off any employees.
+Boeing is caught between two conflicting pressures: conserving cash and maintaining its ability to ratchet production upwards once the MAX starts flying again - a goal that lies behind Boeing's decision not to lay off any employees.
 "The potential loss of talent, access to capital and incremental risk on the supply chain all create substantial uncertainty about Boeing's ability to increase production levels once the pause ends," Canaccord Genuity analyst Ken Herbert said.

-MOM AND POP About 80% of Boeing's closely guarded recurring costs in building the mature 737 - a figure that some sources place as low as $10 million per plane, a fraction of $40 million to $50 million estimated market value - involve payments to outside suppliers for parts.
+MOM AND POP About 80% of Boeing's closely guarded recurring costs in building the mature 737 - a figure some sources place as low as $10 million per plane, well below the $40-50 million estimated market value - involve payments to outside suppliers for parts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)